8 Sound Effects and Dialogue

 Placing Unusual Emphasis on Sound

-Each of these areas allows viewers to understand how the manipulation of sound creates a response to a character or solidifies a mood (Petrie and Boggs 237-241).
+Each of these special uses of sound allows viewers to understand how the manipulation of sound creates a response to a character or solidifies a mood (Petrie and Boggs 237-241).

 A note about sources